d0tTino/Culture/README.md

 ```bash
 pip install -r requirements.txt -r requirements-dev.txt
 ```
+You can also run `scripts/setup_test_env.sh` to create a virtual environment and install these dependencies automatically.
 The development requirements provide `pytest-xdist` for parallel execution, `pytest-asyncio` for async tests, and `requests` for HTTP utilities.

 Run tests using the Python module format: